Stuffed Poblano | Poblano Peppers Stuffed With Beans And Rice

 two stuffed peppers on a plate with more in a casserole

-I was a little worried about how my little one will take the idea of stuffed peppers, but surprisingly he did great and in fact mentioned that he loves it.
+I was a little worried about how my little one would take the idea of stuffed peppers, but surprisingly he did great and in fact mentioned that he loves it.

 Stuffed Poblanos | Poblano peppers stuffed with beans and rice